-“It is part of the job to watch the campus grow and it brings a feeling of accomplishment,” said Anderson.
+“It is part of the job to watch the campus grow and it brings a feeling of accomplishment,” Anderson said.
 “If you plant a tree, you want it to grow, or you haven’t done your job.
 I think it is the same with the school.
 Everyone wants it to grow and evolve.”

 When asked about the best compliment he’s received about campus, Dolezal remained humble and mentioned the pride in his team.

-“When people feel like they need to come tell me how good of a job somebody did or they saw someone stop to do something a little extra, I think that is what I enjoy the most.”
+“When people feel like they need to come tell me how good of a job somebody did or they saw someone stop to do something a little extra, I think that is what I enjoy the most,” Dolezal said.

-It is no surprise that Dolezal also has the same amount of pride in every part of campus.
+It is no surprise that he also has the same amount of pride in every part of campus.